davidMorrone/davidMorrone/README.md

 - 👋 Hi, I’m @davidMorrone
 - 👀 I’m interested in finishing a project that I don't understand
 - 🌱 I’m currently learning how to make said project
-- 💞️ I’m looking to collaborate on the same project as before
+- 💞️ I’m looking to collaborate on said project

 <!---
 davidMorrone/davidMorrone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.